 The Failure to Supervise Resulted in Injury to the Child

 If you are pursuing a negligent supervision claim in New York, it is not enough to allege that the caretaker was careless - injuries must have been sustained as a result of the inattention.
 Depending on the circumstances of the accident, negligent supervision can cause many different types of injuries to a child.
 Negligent supervision can result in emotional injuries, broken bones, lacerations, burns, sprains, strains, concussions, brain injuries, poisoning, paralysis, drowning, and fatality in severe cases.

 Negligent supervision injuries can be devastating to a child.
 Depending on the severity, they may also result in substantial medical costs and unreimbursed expenses for treatment, office visits, surgeries, counseling, and medications for which you may be entitled to an award of compensatory damages.
 Other damages, such as punitive damages, may also be awarded in certain cases.

 If your child suffered injuries due to the negligent supervision of a caretaker, you may be able to pursue a legal claim.
 It's important to contact a personal injury attorney immediately who can advise you of your legal rights as there are strict statutes of limitation in place to bring a claim - and shorter ones if your claim should be brought against a government entity, such as a public school.
 An experienced negligent supervision attorney can help you recover compensation for your child's injuries.

 The Popick Law Firm has over thirty years of experience in obtaining compensation for victims of negligent child supervision.
-Located in Flushing, Queens, The Popick Law Firm handles personal injury and auto accident cases in Queens, Brooklyn, Manhattan, the Bronx, as well as Nassau and Suffolk counties.
+Located in Fresh Meadows, NY, The Popick Law Firm handles personal injury and auto accident cases in Queens, Brooklyn, Manhattan, the Bronx, as well as Nassau and Suffolk counties.
 Contact The Popick Law Firm today for a consultation.